edgedb/edgedb-python/docs/api/types.rst

     .. describe:: obj[linkname]

-       Return a :class:`edgedb.Link` or a :class:`edgedb.LinkSet` instance representing the instance(s) of link *linkname* associated with *obj*.
+       Return a :py:class:`edgedb.Link` or a :py:class:`edgedb.LinkSet` instance representing the instance(s) of link *linkname* associated with *obj*.